To view a visual timeline, click here! Or click on the pamphlet below.

 Even though EE had launched litigation this did not interrupt the public campaign; in fact it intensified it.

-- Write-in: In September over 250 equaliser and EE supporters gathered outside Parliament in Cape Town to send 51 emails, 129 letters, 20 faxes, 57 tweets and 148 pictures to Minister Motshekga: telling her to set minimum norms and standards for school infrastructure.
+Write-in: In September over 250 Equalisers and EE supporters gathered outside Parliament in Cape Town to send 51 emails, 129 letters, 20 faxes, 57 tweets and 148 pictures to Minister Motshekga: telling her to set Minimum Norms and Standards for School Infrastructure.

 7. The Minister Agrees to Settle the Case!